 load_parameters: unable to set parameters (last param was [/rosdistro=indigo ]): <Fault 1: "<class 'xml.parsers.expat.ExpatError'>:not well-formed (invalid token): line 13, column 15">

-The cause is a known issue with the Ubuntu terminal emulator.
-The solution is to use another terminal emulator such as xterm instead of Ubuntu’s default terminal.
+The cause is a known issue with the GNOME Terminal, the default terminal emulator of Ubuntu.
+The solution is to use another terminal emulator such as xterm or Konsole instead of GNOME Terminal.

 More information here: https://gitlab.com/voxl-public/documentation/issues/4